-As you may already know, discharge screen printing has traditionally been used and made for 100% cotton garments.
-But reading over industry forums I've seen numerous people post the questions "Can you use discharge ink on a 50/50 blend shirt?"
+Discharge screen printing has traditionally been used and made for 100% cotton garments.
+While reading over industry forums I've seen numerous post with the question "Can you use discharge ink on a 50/50 blend shirt?"
 And I could never find a direct answer.
 So I made this video to find out the answer.
 The answer is yes, sort of and sometimes.
 I'll explain why.
-There are certain situations where you can print discharge ink on 50/50 cotton poly blends and get great results and there are times where the prints are not that great.
+There are certain situations and colors where you can print discharge ink on 50/50 cotton poly blend t-shirts and get great results and there are times where the prints are not that great.
 And it's all in the eye of the beholder too.
 Let's go over the different scenarios where it works and doesn't work.

-When printing on solid 50/50's colors the discharge ink will discharge the cotton but not the polyester.
-So the end result or print is that the colors are often described as being muted and the prints have a "vintage" or "distressed" look.
+When printing on solid 50/50 colors the discharge ink will discharge the cotton but not the polyester, so the end result or print is that the colors are often described as being muted and the prints have a "vintage" or "distressed" look.
 And some jobs and prints that may work for you or your customer.
 But some jobs it may not.
-When we use discharge ink on certain "heather color" we have much more success in achieving a bright vibrate print.
+When we use discharge ink on certain "heathers" we have much more success in achieving a bright vibrate print.

 Colors that are very difficult to discharge, whether they are a 100% cotton shirt or a 50/50 blend shirt are Kelly Green, Turquoise, Purple, and Royal blue.
 These colors are dyed with very resistant reactive dye that refuses to be discharged and replaced with the pigment loaded in our ink.

-Trying to achieve exact pantone colors using a discharge ink with pigments is very difficult process .So if you do need to make an exact pantone color match avoid using discharge ink on cotton poly 50/50 blend shirts.
+Trying to achieve exact pantone colors using a discharge ink with pigments is a very hard to do.
+If you do need to make an exact pantone color match avoid using discharge ink on cotton poly 50/50 blend shirts.

-The first scenario or method used when printing discharge ink on 50/50 is to print strictly discharge ink with color pigments added ink the ink to create the desired colors in your design.
-This method will give you the softest "hand" possible.
-But again, the colors are not always bright and vibrant.
-However, we have found that some "heather colors" work very well.
+The first scenario or method used when printing discharge ink on 50/50 is to print strictly discharge ink with color pigments added into the ink to create the desired colors in your design.
+This method will give you the softest "hand" possible but the colors are not always bright and vibrant.
+We have found that some "heather colors" work very well.
 This is especially true with a dark heather grey.

 It is highly recommended that you use a forced air flash dryer and forced air conveyor dryer.
-Improper adhesion can often result in the design flaking or washing off the garment.
+Under cured ink can often result in the design flaking or washing off the garment.